 Oh, the lessons I’ve learned!
-Until I claimed the backyard as my domain, I initially felt obligated to tuck the garden waaaay out back, about three connected hoses of distance.
+Roughly 16 years ago, I felt obligated to tuck the garden waaaay out back, about three connected hoses of distance.
 Before long, ‘I’m just going to rely on Mother Nature’ was my mantra and the jury-rigged fencing surrounded a new tree (huh?) and oh-so-many meadowy weeds.
 Much knowledge has been gained since then.

 - journal to track plantings